AKASHAorg/akasha-docs/docs/devkit/_devkit_readme.md

-# Extension devkit for Worlds
+# Extension Devkit for Worlds

-The starter kit allows you to develop extensions compatible with [AKASHA Core](https://github.com/AKASHAorg/akasha-core)
+The [Devkit](https://github.com/AKASHAorg/extension-devkit) (available on Github) is a starter kit that allows you to develop extensions compatible with [AKASHA Core](https://github.com/AKASHAorg/akasha-core)

 ## Features